 "We can't let Big Tech and Big Oil lobbyists write the rules for AI and our economy at the expense of our freedom and equality, workers and families' well-being, even the air we breathe and the water we drink — all of which are affected by the unrestrained and unaccountable roll-out of AI," the statement reads.

-After the plan was released, the Center for Democracy & Technology's vice president of policy, Samir Jain, characterized the plan as "unbalanced," saying its positives of promoting open-source and open-weight systems, supporting evaluations and focus on security did not outweigh preventing state-level regulation and trying to regulate AI's truthfulness.
+After the plan was released, the Center for Democracy and Technology Vice President of Policy Samir Jain characterized the plan as "unbalanced," saying its positives, including the promotion of open-source and open-weight systems, support for evaluations and focus on security, did not outweigh preventing state-level regulation and trying to regulate AI's truthfulness.

 "The government should not be acting as a Ministry of AI Truth or insisting that AI models hew to its preferred interpretation of reality," he said in a statement.
 "There is no reason to weaken the AI Risk Management Framework by eliminating references to some of the real risks that AI poses."